veggiemonk/awesome-docker/README.md

 * [A Comparative Study of Docker Engine on Windows Server vs Linux](http://collabnix.com/archives/1965) Comparing the feature sets and implementations of Docker on Windows and Linux
 * [Docker with Microsoft SQL 2016 + ASP.NET](http://blog.alexellis.io/docker-does-sql2016-aspnet/) Demonstration running ASP.NET and SQL Server workloads in Docker
 * [Running a Legacy ASP.NET App in a Windows Container](https://blog.sixeyed.com/dockerizing-nerd-dinner-part-1-running-a-legacy-asp-net-app-in-a-windows-container/) Steps for Dockerizing a legacy ASP.NET app and runnning as a Windows container
-* [Exploring ASP.NET Core with Docker in both Linux and Windows Containers](http://www.hanselman.com/blog/ExploringASPNETCoreWithDockerInBothLinuxAndWindowsContainers.aspx) Running ASP.NET Core apps in Linux and Windows containers, using [Docker for Windows](https://docs.docker.com/docker-for-windows/)
+* [Exploring ASP.NET Core with Docker in both Linux and Windows Containers](http://www.hanselman.com/blog/ExploringASPNETCoreWithDockerInBothLinuxAndWindowsContainers.aspx) Running ASP.NET Core apps in Linux and Windows containers, using [Docker for Windows][docker-for-windows]

 ----